leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

     process.argv

 This is an array representing each thing in the command-line. e.g. ['node', 'babysteps.js', '...'].
-An array is basicly a list of items, seperated by commas inside square brackets.
+An array is basically a list of items, seperated by commas inside square brackets.
 So if I typed:

     $ node mynode.js 1 2 3 4